Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 _______________________________________________

 "...Like many amateur photographers, I subscribe to several photo magazines, have purchased dozens of books on photographic technique and technology, and spent more than I probably should have on equipment.
 Why wasn't I making really great photographs?
-I found most of the answers in Seewald's Workshops, the best photographic investment I've made, short of sponsoring one of his works."
+I found most of the answers in Seewald's workshops, the best photographic investment I've made, short of sponsoring one of his works."

-Bill Landon, advanced photographer,
+Bill Landon,

 Murrieta, California